paalamugan/nextjs-web-assignment-project/README.md

 yarn start
 ```

-Dockerfile is also available for production deployment.
+Dockerfile is available for production deployment.
 You can build the image with:

 ```shell
 docker build -t web-oauth-app:latest .
 ```

-The generated HTML and SCSS files are minified (built-in feature from Next js).
-It will also removed unused CSS from [Tailwind CSS](https://tailwindcss.com).

 You can create an optimized production build with: